-The approach is based upon working collaboratively across the system to an agreed common outcome, underpinned by a streamlined governance structure consisting of the Data Collab Group; Investigations Centre, and System Performance & Cost Group, and investigations lifecycle.
+Our approach was based upon working collaboratively across the system to an agreed common outcome, underpinned by a streamlined governance structure consisting of the Data Collab Group, Investigations Centre, and System Performance & Cost Group, and investigations lifecycle.
 These groups have representation and involvement from all system partners.

 The Investigations Centre uses the agreed outputs from the Data Collab Group to explore and interrogate the data and augment it with operational insight and knowledge to give a single interpretation of what is happening and why – a common narrative across all partners.

-Data Journalism.
-The final output and analysis is tailored for the relevant, and appropriate, audiences to explain the story of the original question.
-This includes translating the data and narrative away from technical language into a format which is easily understood and read by all interested parties.
-This includes creating different and varied visualisations, such as the examples below.
+The final output and analysis are tailored for the relevant, and appropriate, audiences to explain the story of the original question.
+This includes translating the data and narrative away from technical language into a format that is easily understood and read by all interested parties.
+This includes creating different and varied visualisations.

 The senior executive endorsement from all partners has been key in ensuring the full benefit of the pilot was realised.
 The pilot has begun to change cultural and behavioural approaches that are vital in sustaining the change as it transitions to business as usual.